llanillo/ue4-endless-runner/README.md

-# Endless Runner Game
+Endless Runner Game - Unreal Engine 4 (C++)

 ## Description

-Third person endless runner for **Unreal Engine 4** made with C++ and blueprints.
-Currently in development.
+Third person endless runner built with **Unreal Engine 4** using  C++ and blueprints.
+Navigate through an endless terrain while dodging obstacles and collecting power-ups to achieve the highest score possible.
+With stunning visuals and smooth gameplay mechanics.

 ## Installation